MIKKO-MAAKOLO/MIKKO-MAAKOLO/README.md

 <h1 align="center">Hi, I'm MIKKO 👋</h1>

 <p align="center">
-  Just a student diving into Information Security.
+   A student diving into Information Security.
 I use this space to store my pet projects, figure out how networks and security mechanisms work under the hood, and practice my skills.
 </p>

 ---